linshangchun/linshangchun/README.md

 ## 📚 Languages & Technologies
 Some of the programming languages and technologies I use and enjoy:

-- 🌐 HTML, CSS, & JavaScript
+- 🌐 HTML, CSS
 - 💻 JavaScript (Node.js, React, Vue, etc.)
 - ⚙️ Go
 - 🐍 Python
-- ☁️ Docker, Kubernetes
+- ☁️ Docker
+- etc...

 ## 📫 How to reach me:
-You can find me at:
+You can issue on this repository
-- [email]

 ---
+🔭 I’m currently working on [host-navs](https://github.com/linshangchun/host-navs).
 🔭 I’m currently working on [okayjs](https://github.com/linshangchun/okayjs).
 📚 I’m learning more about FE & AI & etc.
-💬 Ask me about Go, JavaScript, or anything in the tech world!